The purpose of leadership in 2 sentences

 There is and will only be one way of dealing with this and staying ahead of that game: To develop people to make them capable of solving tomorrows problems even smarter and in a better way.

-Helping people grow into their full potential is one of the biggest and most rewarding accomplishments you, as a leader, can make.
+is one of the biggest and most rewarding accomplishments

 And this is NOT a question of a seminar or educational programme once or twice a year.
-This is just as much about how YOU - as the leader – orchestrates the team on a day-to-day basis, e.g.:
+This is just as much about how YOU - the leader – orchestrates the team on a day-to-day basis, e.g.:

 • Involves in problem solving